zalfarero/zalfarero.github.io/about.md

 permalink: /about/
 ---

-Web developer practicing some front end stuff
+Web developer studying frontend and all of the other toppings included with it

-PHP Developer Symfony
+Studying current version of angular.

-Loving tasks runners and always trying new front end stuff.
+Having fun with wallabyjs

-Also loving AngularJS and trying to learn AngularJS 2
+Aiming to holistically learn most of frontend side of web development

 ### More Information

-Pretty nonchalant person
+Someone who watches too much youtube

-Which likes potatoes....
+Trying to practice photography more

-Reads too much Manga and browses too much reddit and watches too much youtube.
+Reads too much Manga and browses too much reddit.

 ### Contact me